Beckhoff-CANADA-Community/MnCTS_HowTo_CX9240_Deployment-with-PLC-and-OPC-UA/README.md

 Enter the following into the SSH terminal, you will be prompted for your username and password.
 Afterwards the script will update the packages from the server.

+Copy the code below, then **Right Click** inside the MobaXterm window to paste the command into the SSH session.

 ```bash
 sudo bash -c '
 read -p "Enter your myBeckhoff email: " email